 Motorized Adventure Sports

 Or can I interest you in some kayaking, stand up paddle boarding, kite boarding maybe?
-Just as adventurous and a lot less disturbing (admittedly not completely in-disturbing) to the environment.
+Just as adventurous and a lot less disturbing (admittedly not completely un-disturbing) to the environment.

 If you like to indulge in adventurous activities, then always make sure to travel with the right travel insurance.
 One that also covers your medical care abroad and includes evacuations and repatriation.
-Also make sure you are covered for adventure sports and activities like scuba diving, hiking and perhaps even your motor bike rental adventures.
-Some insurers offer to buy cover online, even if you’re already in the middle of traveling.
+Don’t assume that your regular insurance covers adventure sports and activities like scuba diving, hiking and perhaps even your motor bike rental adventures.

 Stay in town if you enjoy a more lively (but still moderate) evening atmosphere.
 There are plenty of restaurants and drinking establishments, just don’t expect a big city night life scene.
-Beware though that rates for most guesthouses facing the river front tend to be slightly higher then elsewhere.
-Interesting deals can be found 1 or 2 blocks away from the riverside.
+Beware though that rates for most guesthouses facing the river front tend to be slightly higher then away from the river.
+Interesting deals can already be found just 1 or 2 blocks away from the riverside.
 If it’s relaxation you seek and you would like to wake up surrounded by nature then there are ample options outside of town along the river.